cs-ed/edtech-plan-kbuffardi/README.md

 well as any software the instructor will use.
 This should include any software installed as well as any online services.

+1. Blackboard as a learning management system
+2. GitHub for ePortfolios
+3. Atom for students' IDEs

 ### Hardware Specifications

 Describe the hardware requirements for your class.
 Provide specific requirements